How to Get into Education at Cambridge: Course Guide, Interview Tips & FAQs

 • They’re course graduates, so they know exactly what makes a successful application and what the tutors look for.

-• We’ve got years of experience in building students’ interview confidence and enhancing their skills, including public speaking, critical analysis, and conciseness.
+• They have years of experience in building students’ interview confidence and enhancing their skills, including public speaking, critical analysis and conciseness.

-• Our experience also means we’ve got a large bank of questions to help further your preparation.
+• U2’s experience also means we’ve got a large bank of questions to help further your preparation.

 Student having online tutoring with U2 tuition for his Cambridge Education Course application.
 The tutor is an expert Cambridge admissions tutor who studied the course.